Frequently Asked Questions

 in the sense of "to exist."
 It's easier to see what it means after we

 conjugate it.
-In the present tense, haber is conjugated "hay,"
+In the present tense, haber is conjugated hay,

-which means, "there is" or "there are."
+“there is” or “there are.”

 Haber has a limited set of conjugations.
 There is only one conjugation in each tense: